 Be mindful of the outsole when you purchase a new pair of snow boots.
 It should have enough threads to give you traction or grip on slippery, and icy sidewalks.

 Add a pair of comfortable shoes or sneakers (avoid loafers.
 You can wear warm socks with shoes).
-Shoes are handy indoors, or inflight, and on road trips.
+Shoes are handy indoors, on flights, and on road trips.

-In our previous trips, I have worn my boots and also packed them, just depends on what I have inside my and my husbands’ backpack.
+On our previous trips, I have worn my boots and also packed them, just depends on what I have inside my and my husband’s backpack.
 Packing your boots will take more room inside the carry-on, and it will be heavy as well, as compared to sneakers.
 So something to consider.

 - Packing Tip: Consider the weight of the boots as you will be carrying them on your flight, and not wearing it.

 - Photo Tip: Brown color boots look better in photos than black (or with back leggings) to show the contrasts.
 I personally prefer brown or taupe color too.